anistar575/Score_predictor/README.md

 # Score_predictor
-Student Score Predictor is a Machine Learning web app that predicts exam scores based on study hours using Linear Regression.
-Built with Python, Flask, Scikit-learn, HTML, and CSS, it features a responsive interface, input validation, and instant predictions.
+Student Score Predictor is an end-to-end Machine Learning project that transforms a simple regression model into a fully functional web application.
+It demonstrates the complete ML lifecycle—from data preprocessing and model training to deployment with Flask—through an intuitive interface that delivers instant predictions.